veritas44/WebDAV-streamer/README.md

 * WebDAV streamer uses your own files, Spotify hosts its own music.
 * Spotify costs money, WebDAV streamer is free.
 * Spotify is better looking, and has more search options.
-* You can use WebDAV streamer for obscure music and audiobooks.
+* You can use WebDAV streamer for obscure music and audio books.
 * A lot more...

 Basically, if you already digitalised your CDs and put them nice and orderly in folders,